zjfong/ng-hangman/readme.md

 ### Step 5: Looking Good

-That array on the page is kinda ugly.
+The guesses on the page is kinda ugly.
 Let's fix it.

-* change the array to display using `ng-repeat`
+* change the list of guesses to display using `ng-repeat`
 * improve the looks of anything else as desired

-### Step 6: More User Stories
+### Step 6: More User Stories (Bonus)

 Accomplish the following features on your own or in a pair.
 User can...